Kevin-Lago/java-course-guide/unit_1_getting_started/lesson_1_introduction_to_java/README.md

 - Where the magic happens.
 - IDEs are basically a super text editor.
-- IDEs have features and tools that make creating software more efficiently.
+- IDEs have features and tools that makes creating software easier.
 - There're several Integrated Development Environments or IDEs you could use.
 - I recommend [IntelliJ](https://www.jetbrains.com/idea/) to start.